-Treating psoriasis.
+Treating psoriasis and acne.
 It may also be used for other conditions as determined by your doctor.

 Tazarotene cream is a retinoid.
 The specific way tazarotene cream works is not completely understood.
-It may decrease skin inflammation and skin changes associated with psoriasis.
+It may decrease skin inflammation and skin changes associated with acne and psoriasis.

 Do NOT use tazarotene cream if: